Tutorial to develop a Spyder plugin#

 return qta.icon("mdi.av-timer", color=ima.MAIN_FG_COLOR)

-Spyder needs ID to be defined for BaseTimerStatus.
+Spyder needs an ID to be defined for BaseTimerStatus.
 Its constructor calls the parent class constructor and initializes the label with value.

 # ---- BaseTimerStatus API